LizaDaBest/gdw_final/README.md

 Build game for WebGL, Windows, Mac, and Linux Build Recorded 1 minute video and uploaded to Youtube
 Took screenshots for itch.io

+Day 7 (4 hours)
+Want to:
+Add a tiny animation somewhere using sprite renderer to replace another sprite (probably simple blinking animations that occur every few seconds, if time allows then eyes looking to side occasionally as well)
+Fix falling coin exponential value (do research)
+Fix UI scaling for buttons (particularly pay attention to Windows Build) Rebuild both WebGL and Windows builds
+Separate WebGL from regular build by removing exit buttons Remake YouTube video
+Redo some screenshots
+Add a display under coin counter that says how many coins is being made per second Add a sort of exciting surprise in terms of being interactable to hold the player’s attention (perhaps lots of spawning coins occasionally or on button press… or something else?)
+Make upgrade button exponential increase bigger/faster overall (coins on coin counter get too small compared to upgrade buttons at around 50,000 mark, need to experiment with values)

+Completed:
+Added fonts to all buttons and text UI elements
+Added a spawn rate to the falling coins whenever superhit button is pressed, eventually making a lot of coins Fixed falling coin exponential value
+Added a coins per second counter
+Fixed and tweaked equations for number of coins being made Redid some screenshots
+Remade video and uploaded to Youtube and itch.io Remade WebGL and Windows builds

+Done! (for now?)